alanng10/class-lang/Docue/Article/Single/a.md

 Single is used to make module for effect.
 Single is used to make module that has effect class.
+Single is used to make abstract for effect.

 Single is object oriented.
 Single is class based.